Ali Raza

 On this page

-Ibn' Abbas (may Allah be pleased with him) reported:
+Ibn Abbas (may Allah be pleased with him) narrated:

-"The Messenger of Allah (peace be upon him) ordained Zakat ul Fitr [Fitrana] to purify the fasting person from indecent words or actions and to provide food for the needy.
-It is accepted as Zakat for the person who gives it before the Eid prayer, but it is a mere Sadaqah for the one who gives it after the prayer."
+"The Messenger of Allah (peace and blessings be upon him) prescribed Zakat ul Fitr [Fitrana] to cleanse the fasting individual from any improper speech or actions and to provide sustenance for the needy.
+It is considered Zakat if given before the Eid prayer, but becomes ordinary Sadaqah if given after the prayer."

 [Abu Dawud and Ibn Majah]